- Film and Video Editor

 Types of a Film and Video Editor

-There are various sub-disciplines of a career as a film and video editor.
-Candidates can opt for any of the job roles mentioned below in the career as a film and video editor.
+There are various sub-disciplines of a career as film and video editor.
+Candidates can opt for any of the job roles mentioned and the film and video editor job description is below.

 Multimedia Artist and Animator: A multimedia artist and animator is often known as multimedia specialist.
 He or she creates, animates and edits videos for digital platforms.
 A multimedia specialist works within a team to set goals, film and animate material, storyboard, and ideas.
 He or she is required to digitise everything to publish the finalised product online.